A continuum model of multi-phase reactive transport in igneous systems: Fundamental principles

 \end{linenomath*} and obtain, \begin{linenomath*}

-\end{linenomath*} We define the phase material derivative such that it scales with $\phii$.
-Hence, the operator vanishes if the phase is exhausted, $D_\phii(\, \cdot \,) / Dt \rightarrow 0$ for $\phii \rightarrow 0$.
+\end{linenomath*} The partial phase material derivative scales with $\phii$ and hence vanishes if the phase is exhausted.
 Terms in parentheses represent the phase mass balance apart from mass transfers.
+The terms in square brackets express the partial volume balance, where we have interpreted the rate of change in phase fractions as the volume transfer rate, $\Gfi = \partial \phii / \partial t$.
+As required of all transfers, the term sums to zero over all phases.